 Introduction

-As a loving dog parent, your dog’s health and safety are likely your top priorities.
+As a loving dog parent, your dog’s health and safety are probably your top priorities.
 You probably think you’ve got everything under control, but did you know that many common items around your home could actually be dangerous for your furry friend?
 Some things you use every day may seem harmless to you but could pose a serious threat to your dog.
 Let’s walk through six common household items that can be toxic to dogs and what you can do to keep your pup safe.

 1. Chocolate